rahulmcs/csvreaderwriter/README.md

 Steps to follow on the Mac OSX command line (not tested on windows):

-1.Clone the github repository as `git clone git@github.com:rahulmcs/csvreaderwriter.git`.
+1. Clone the github repository as `git clone git@github.com:rahulmcs/csvreaderwriter.git`.
 You may need to install git command line tools if not already installed.

 2. `cd cvsreaderwriter`